qbicsoftware/dync-cli/README.md

 chmod 600 ~/.dync/client.key_secret
 ```

+Get the public key from the dync server: `server.key` from your admin,
-Store the server certificate in `~/.dync/server.key` (TODO we should
+and store the server certificate in `~/.dync/server.key`
-do this more like ssh and allow different server keys for different
+(TODO we should do this more like ssh and allow different server keys
-destinations)
+for different destinations)

 Once the server admin approved your keys you can upload files: